botdes/component-test/PITCHME.md

 * Unit test - test only one class
 * Integration - test integration with infrastructure (db, queues)
 * <b>Component - test the whole microservice</b>
-* Smoke - verify end to end
+* Smoke - verify end to end in runitime environment
 Note: vs integration: whole component not only one dependency, business requirements vs smoke: only one component, differents paths, close but not identical to real
 ---